-This nutritious takes creamy and delicious to a healthy new level.
+This nutritious meal takes creamy and delicious to a healthy new level.

-This nutritious version of the traditional French dish takes creamy and delicious to a healthy new level.
-If you’re unfamiliar with the term, ragout is a stew of meat, vegetables, and spices.
+This nutritious version of a traditional French dish takes creamy and delicious to a healthy new level.
+If you’re unfamiliar with the term, ragout is a hearty stew of meat, vegetables, and spices.
+This chicken ragout is loaded with warm, comforting flavors that the whole family will enjoy.

-Our Creamy Chicken and Mushroom Ragout features heavenly baby bella mushrooms cooked in a mixture of olive oil, shallots, and onions.
+Our creamy chicken ragout with mushrooms features heavenly baby bella mushrooms cooked in a mixture of olive oil, shallots, and onions.
 Tender chicken strips are sautéed to golden perfection and add satisfying protein to the meal.
-The dish calls for a splash of coconut milk to complete the cooking process, allowing all your ingredients to soak up the tropical fruit’s rich, subtle sweetness.
+The recipe requires a bit of coconut milk towards the end of the cooking process.
+This helps to infuse your ingredients with the tropical fruit’s subtle sweetness and rich creaminess.

 Creamy Chicken and Mushroom Ragout